 (Production only) Run:ai System Nodes: To reduce downtime and save CPU cycles on expensive GPU Machines, we recommend that production deployments will contain two or more worker machines, designated for Run:ai Software.
 The nodes do not have to be dedicated to Run:ai, but for Run:ai purposes we would need:

 - 4 CPUs

 - 120GB of Disk space

-The backend installation of Run:AI will require the configuration of Kubernetes Persistent Volumes of a total size of 110GB.
+The control plane (backend) installation of Run:ai will require the configuration of Kubernetes Persistent Volumes of a total size of 110GB.

 You should receive a file:

 runai-gcr-secret.yaml from Run:ai Customer Support.
 The file provides access to the Run:ai Container registry.